HQ: Detroit, MI

-Their mobile carbon capture system reduces emissions from semi-trucks by at least 80% with limited impacts on payload, range, or trip time.
-With bio- or synthetic fuels, trucks could even run carbon-negative While other technologies may hold the promise of decarbonizing, they are far off and expensive.
+Remora’s mobile carbon capture system reduces emissions from semi-trucks with limited impacts on payload, range, or trip time.
+Using biofuel or synthetic fuels, trucks could even run carbon-negative.
+Other technologies may promise to decarbonize semi-trucks, but they are far off and expensive.
 Remora offers customers a low-capex approach to decarbonize entire fleets today.

 PAUL GROSS CEO & CO-FOUNDER